In the north, the fashion & finance powerhouse of Milan, the sinking canals of Venice and the bright villages of Cinque Terre each demand attention.

 Accommodation in Sorrento

-Giosue A Mare Hotel.
+We stayed at Giosue A Mare Hotel in Sorrento.
 The hotel rooms are tiny but clean, but the staff were a little cold (or sometimes downright cranky).
 It had a nice location by the water, but there were a lot (A LOT) of stairs between the hotel and street level.
 There was an elevator, which charged a couple of Euros.

 The crown jewels of the Italian Riviera, the tiny towns of Amalfi and Positano are just as charming, crumbling and packed with tourists as you’d expect of such legendary holiday hotspots.